Create prompt objects

 W\&B Weave lets you create prompts, publish them, and evolve them over time.

-This page covers how to create prompt objects and publish them.
+This page is for AI engineers who want to create reusable prompt objects in Weave and publish them so application code can reference them.
+By following this guide, you learn how to create single-string and multi-turn prompts, parameterize them with runtime values, and publish them to your Weave project.
 For referencing, retrieving, and managing versions of published prompts, see [Store and track versions of prompts](/weave/guides/core-types/prompts-version.mdx).

 If your prompt needs are simple, you can use the built-in `weave.StringPrompt` or `weave.MessagesPrompt` classes.
 If your needs are more complex, you can subclass those or the base class `weave.Prompt` and override the `format` method.

-When you publish a prompt with `weave.publish`, it appears in your Weave project on the [Prompts page](/weave/guides/core-types/prompts-version.mdx#view-prompts).
+When you publish a prompt with `weave.publish`, it appears in your Weave project on the [Prompts page](/weave/guides/core-types/prompts-version.mdx#view-prompts), where you and your collaborators can browse and reuse it.

 ## StringPrompt

 `StringPrompt` logs single-string prompts that you might use for system messages, user queries, or any standalone text input to an LLM.
-We recommend using `StringPrompt` to manage individual prompt strings that don't require the complexity of multi-message conversations.
+Use `StringPrompt` to manage individual prompt strings that don't require the complexity of multi-message conversations.

 <Tabs>